szegedi/dynalink/README.markdown

 * It doesn't currently work with Rémi Forax's JSR-292 backport, as the backport was not updated to reflect newest JSR-292
-* Some tests still fail as MethodHandle.asCollector still doesn't work.

 Using the library
 =================